-Obviously this is a stressful time for workers who have DACA, and are figuring out how to plan ahead.
-If you haven't already done so, submit a DACA renewal application as soon as you're allowed to do so.
-(See "Trump Ends DACA Program for Young Immigrants: What's Next?" for information on the limited renewal timelines; and "How to Renew Your DACA Status" for procedural details.)
+DACA holders have experienced many years of stress and uncertainty, trying to plan ahead.
+If you have DACA and haven't already done so, submit a DACA renewal application as soon as you're allowed to do so.
+(See How to Renew Your DACA Status for procedural details.)

-And by all means speak to an experienced immigration lawyer about your options.
+By all means speak to an experienced immigration lawyer about your options.
 There's a chance you might have become eligible for some other form of lawful status or a green card (lawful permanent residence) during the years you have held DACA.